wemmywangari/Recipe-app/README.md

 The theme for this project is based on Graphical User Interface.
-Where i built an app to be able to search for recipes of one's choice.
+Where i built an mini-application where anyone can be able to search for different recipes.
-The website Api used to extract data is the Edaman Api.
+The website Api used to extract data to be able to make this app was  the Edaman Api.